vatesfr/xen-orchestra/@xen-orchestra/web-core/docs/composables/collection.composable.md

 The `labelClasses` properties are classes to be used in the template `:class`.

+_These classes are just helpers.
+They don't come with any default style._

 For a `Leaf` instance, it contains the following properties:

 - `selected`: whether the leaf is selected